-CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 45 Unreasonable & Repeated Verbal/ Physical Contact No student shall engage in harassment, intimidation, or abuse of or toward any other student(s), APS employees or other adults for any reason.
+CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 E45 Unreasonable & Repeated Verbal/ Physical Contact No student shall engage in harassment, intimidation, or abuse of or toward any other student(s), APS employees or other adults for any reason.
 Harassment consisting of an intentional, substantial, and unreasonable verbal, physical or written contact that is initiated, maintained, or repeated.
 This prohibition includes but is not limited to, harassment, intimidation or abuse of students or others based on actual or perceived race, creed, color, national origin, religion, sex, age, disability, sexual orientation, gender, gender identity or a physical characteristic.
-45.1 One to three Days Detention 45.2 One to five Days ISS OR one to three Days OSS 45.3 Four to 10 Days OSS 46 Vandalism The willful and/or malicious destruction, damage, or defacement of public or private property without consent.
-46.1.
-One to three Days Detention 46.2 One to five Days ISS OR one to three Days OSS 46.3 Four to 10 Days OSS
+E45.1 1 to 3 Days Detention E45.2 1 to 5 Days ISS OR 1 to 3 Days OSS E45.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
+E46 Vandalism The willful and/or malicious destruction, damage, or defacement of public or private property without consent.
+E46.1.
+1 to 3 Days Detention E46.2 1 to 5 Days ISS OR 1 to 3 Days OSS E46.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.